-For the 1 in 10 Australians suffering with non-alcoholic fatty liver disease today, poor diet, obesity and inadequate physical activity are the main causes.
-Taking just 30 minutes out of your day to exercise can help keep it at bay.
+For the 1 in 10 Australians suffering from non-alcoholic fatty liver disease today; poor diet, obesity and inadequate physical activity are the main causes.
+Australia's physical activity guidelines recommend that adults accumulate 150-300 minutes of moderate intensity physical activity per week to help keep non-alcoholic fatty liver at bay.

 Active prevention and cure

 Exercising regularly and eating a healthy diet are the most effective ways to achieve and maintain a healthy weight, immune system and liver.
 In fact, there is evidence to suggest that exercise itself (with or without weight loss) can prevent and reverse fatty liver disease.
 See the proof from the lab rats.

 Finding the right kind of exercise for you

 To help you create an exercise routine you can stick to, it’s important that you spend 150-300 minutes or more each week doing something you enjoy.
 Walking, cycling, jogging, football, yoga, tai chi, pilates, dancing or even gardening.
 If you’re not sure what type of exercise you should do, ask your doctor or health care professional for advice.